CoolBull2/Sentiment-Analysis/README.md

 "# Sentiment-Analysis"
-I have created a project in which we can analys diffrent feature extraction methods with diffrent models
+I have created a project in which we can analyse diffrent feature extraction methods with diffrent models